BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

               * BV-BRC registration
               * Overview (www.bv-brc.org)

-   9:45 am   FASTQ Utilities
+  10:00 am   FASTQ Utilities
               * Desription of FASTQ files and service
               * Selecting pipeline (Trim, FastQC, Paired read, Align)
               * Uploading reads and submitting job
               * Viewing and interpreting results

-  10:30 am   Taxonomic Classification
+  10:45 am   Taxonomic Classification
               * Description of Kraken2
               * Uploading reads or contigs and submitting job
               * Saving classified or unclassified sequences
               * Viewing and Interpreting the results

-  11:00 am   Break
+  11:15 am   Break

-  11:15 am   Similar Genome Finder Service
+  11:30 am   Similar Genome Finder Service
               * Description of MASH/MinHash algorithm
               * Uploading genome sequences, reads, or contigs
               * Submitting job
               * Viewing  and interpreting results

+  12:00 pm   Lunch

-  11:30 am   Comprehensive Genome Analysis Service
+   1:00 pm   Comprehensive Genome Analysis Service
               * Description of assembly and annotation algorithms
               * Uploading reads or contigs and submitting job

-  12:00 pm   Lunch

-   1:00 pm   Comprehensive Genome Analysis Service (continued)
               * Viewing and interpreting results

-   1:15 pm   Metagenomic Binning
+   1:45 pm   Metagenomic Binning
               * Description of algorigthm
               * Uploading reads or contigs and submitting the job
               * Viewing and interpreting the results

-   2:00 pm   Break
+   2:15 pm   Break

-   2:15 pm   Phylogenetic Tree Building Service
+   2:30 pm   Phylogenetic Tree Building Service
               * Creating a genome group
               * Determining if selected genomes are “treeable”
               * Description of algorithm and submitting tree-building job
               * Viewing and interpreting results
               * Newick file download

-   3:00 pm   Comparative Services (Protein Families, Pathways, and Subsystems)
+   3:15 pm   Comparative Services (Protein Families, Pathways, and Subsystems)
               * Description of BV-BRC protein families and job submission
               * Finding the pan, core and accessory genomes
               * Visualizing and manipulating the heatmap viewer